margaretmf/margaretmf.github.io/poetry.md

 Love is beyond emotion.
 Love is the flame within that chooses to see the beauty and good cheer belonging to God.
 Love is the fondness shared between two people holding hands, hugging, smiling, laughing, forgiving, seeing past the lies.
-Love s the purest form of affection, like a glass filled with water overflowing for everyone around.
+Love is the purest form of affection, like a glass filled with water overflowing for everyone around.
 Yearning for the love for all mankind and the smiles on all of mankind's fate is what we all seek.

 <br>